EOSVR/EOSVR/wallet.md

-## EOSVR Demo
+## EOSVR Wallet

 [中文版](wallet-cn.md)

-For requirement of custom, we change the demo version and send out for EOS users.
+EOSVR wallet is a EOS wallet changed from the demo version of EOSVR.
+It is a complete decentralized wallet.
+No server except EOS mainnet needed.
 It provided:

-- Create lots of Accounts
+- Create lots of EOS Accounts

 - [Offline mode](offline-wallet.md) if want more safety